abhishekkumar269/web-scraping-portfolio/ACUWEATER/README.md

 # AccuWeather Forecast Scraper 🌦️

 ## 📌 Overview
-    This project scrapes stock market data from the **NSE (National Stock Exchange of India)** website using Python.
+    This project Fetches live weather updates and forecasts from AccuWeather. website using Python.
     It collects real-time market data, processes it, and stores it in a CSV file for further analysis.

 ---